jacksenteh/Bag_Of_Popcorns/docs/index.md

 ---

 # Introduction
-This is a  sentiment analysis task where the aim is to classify each review's sentiment by estimating the IMDB rating on each movie.
+This is a  sentiment analysis project where the aim is to classify each review's sentiment by estimating the IMDB rating on each movie.
-To make it clearer, the objective is to estimate the movie rating based on each review.
+To make it clearer, you were tasked to develop a model which can analyze each word in each review and determine if the review has positive or negative sentiment.
-The review sentiment will be classified as 1 if the estimated rating is >= 7, otherwise 0.
+(Positive sentiment indicates the movie rating is >= 7, otherwise it will be a negative sentiment).

-In order to achieve this aim, the objectives are defined as follow:
+To achieve this aim, we can defined objectives as follow:
 * **Data Wrangling:** Clean the text (e.g. remove html tags, symbols, etc.), text normalization (e.g., lemmatization), stop word removal, etc.
 * **Word Embedding:** Convert each word to vector space.
 * **Model Development:** Develop and train a deep learning model to classify each review's sentiment.
-* **Optimization:** Check the deeo learning model performance and determine the optimization needed to improve the model performance.
+* **Optimization:** Check the model performance and determine the optimization needed to improve the classification accuracy.

 # Data Wrangling
-The dataset consists of 50,000 IMDB movie reviews, specially selected for sentiment analysis and was split into:
+The dataset consist of 50,000 IMDB movie reviews, specially selected for sentiment analysis.
+The dataset was split into:
 * labeledTrainData.tsv
 * testData.tsv
 * unlabeledTrainData.tsv (extra training set with no labels)